viraj-s15/transformers-deployment-scripts/README.md

 Example ->

-Since I use a amd gpu, that model is what we will be deploying
+Since I use an amd gpu, that model is what we will be deploying

 ```